MihlaliCode/MIHKOT685_FT2304_Group1A_MihlaliKota_IWA/IWA4/README.md

 ## Description

-This project, Project IWA4, is part of the Interactive Web Apps course.
+This project, Project IWA4, is part of the CodeSpace Academy Interactive Web Apps course.
 The goal of this project is to successfully complete Challenge 1 and work with JavaScript code that utilizes variables.

 ## Languages Used